-I had originally planned a shorter trip to Peru, but a recent redundancy gave me the excuse, and money, to make it a full month and I added a week in Lima before I went into the mountains.
+Flying direct to Lima was nearly 20 hours, but better than a transfer.
+I had originally planned a much shorter trip, but redundancy gave me the excuse, and money, to make it a full month and I added a week in Lima before I went into the mountains.

-Lima is a huge, sprawling city with a traffic, and therefore a pollution problem.
-It’s not easy to get around, pedestrians aren’t really provided for, there is no underground system, there are buses but they get stuck in the traffic.
+Lima is a huge, sprawling city with a congestion problem.
+It’s not easy to get around, pedestrians aren’t provided for and the infrastructure is inadequate for the booming population.
+There is no underground system but there are buses and taxis but they get stuck in the traffic.
 I used taxis where I could and tried to walk.
-My large characterless hotel was in the misleadingly-named Miraflores area and, in hindsight, it would have made more sense to stay in the older part of the city, although I was very close to the Parque Kennedy and all its cats.
+My large characterless hotel was in the misleadingly-named Miraflores area and, in hindsight, it would have made more sense to stay in the older part of the city.

 It is beautifully decorated with fine examples of art and furniture set against perfect wall colours and stunning flower arrangements.
 It also had an ambience, my first sense of place since I had arrived.